 A specific articulation agreement between the high school/school district and Portland Community College is required prior to the awarding and transcripting of courses.
-The Vice President for Academic and Student Affairs will initially approve and annually review all articulation agreements.
+The Vice President for Academic Affairs will initially approve and annually review all articulation agreements.

 Policy/Standard Name: Articulation of College Credit for High School Work (Dual Credit)